-- a) Include all Schedule Activities. - b) Identify planned dates for start and completion of construction in any area. - c) Tie all phases of Work together logically to present a total Critical Path Method (CPM) schedule in one electronic file. - d) Include the Milestone Schedule Deadlines. - e) Cost load all Payment Activities. - f) Cost load any Schedule Activities that are required to provide an aggregate cost for associated Payment Activities. - g) Ensure that cost loaded activities are at a level of detail that allows assigned quantities to be commodity specific for consistent unit pricing. - h) Identify critical Schedule Activities as all Schedule Activities with Float less than ten Days. - i) Constrain only the Schedule Activities that represent any Milestone Schedule Deadlines with a "start on or before" or "finish on or before" constraint. - j) Include the components as described below: - Activity Identification The Developer shall use unique and consistent activity identification numbers, textual descriptions and codes in all Project Schedule submittals.
+- a) Include all Schedule Activities. - b) Identify planned dates for start and completion of construction in any area. - c) Tie all phases of Work together logically to present a total Critical Path Method (CPM) schedule in one electronic file. - d) Include the Milestone Schedule Deadlines. - e) Cost load all Payment Activities. - f) Cost load any Schedule Activities that are required to provide an aggregate cost for associated Payment Activities. - g) Ensure that cost loaded activities are at a level of detail that allows assigned quantities to be commodity specific for consistent unit pricing. - h) Identify Schedule Activities with a Float of less than ten Days as critical Schedule Activities. - Constrain only the Schedule Activities that represent any Milestone Schedule Deadlines with a "start on or before" or "finish on or before" constraint. - j) Include the components as described below:

+• Activity identification - The Developer shall use unique and consistent activity identification numbers, textual descriptions and codes in all Project Schedule Submittals.
 Each Schedule Activity shall have a detailed, concise description of the Work represented by the activity title.
 Descriptions will indicate definable items of Work typically starting with a verb.
 The activity identification numbers relating to a specific activity title or description shall remain unchanged and connected to the original activity title or description throughout the duration of the Work.
 Payment Activity identification numbering should contain one or more characters that uniquely identify them as Payment Activities.
 A Schedule